1. DataSelf Architecture

 You can add actions to make the different dashboard objects to make them interactive.

-How to create a Dashboard combining a Sales by Salesperson worksheet with a Sales by Customer worksheet as an interactive dashboard.
+Activity 10: Create a Dashboard combining a Sales by Salesperson worksheet with a Sales by Customer worksheet as an interactive dashboard.

 1. Verify your worksheets for Sales by Salesperson and Sales by Customer have filters set for the last two years.